 Low Cost Most meditation retreats cost around $150 per day, plus teacher Dana (donations).
 Impermanent Sangha retreats cost much less, and we make them as affordable as possible.
-Our intention is to not have cost be an impediment to meditation retreat practice, and scholarships of up to 50% are available if needed (see information on each nature retreat for details).
+Our intention is to not have cost be an impediment to meditation retreat practice, and scholarships are available if needed (see information on each retreat for details).

-All Experience Levels Welcome While some participants have a great deal of meditation and/or camping experience, for others this may be their first meditation retreat.
+All Experience Levels Welcome While some participants have a great deal of meditation experience, for others this may be their first meditation retreat, and beginners are welcome.
 Either way full support and instructions are given.
 For any specific requirements see individual retreat information.

 Integrative Practice These retreats include plenty of formal sitting meditation practice, but there is also a strong emphasis on bringing continuous mindfulness to each moment of activity, making them excellent training in how to become more mindful in our everyday lives.

 Practicing Outdoors A natural setting gives us powerful support for deep practice.
 Meditating together at sunrise and sunset, hiking during the day, and Dharma talks/discussions around the campfire at night, are all highlights of these meditation retreats.
 Complete instructions and guidance are given on meditating in nature sitting, walking, hiking, and how to take the natural world in and merge into oneness.

 Deep Sangha (Community) Each participant has an important role in supporting the function, comfort and safety of the retreat Sangha.
 Daily jobs are an expression of caring through work, everyone taking care of and being taken care of.
 This creates a field of safety, connection and love.

 Intimate Groups The small group size of these retreats, with a max of 27 participants, creates connected groups, and time for personal contact and individualized practice guidance with the teachers.
 It also allows space for direct experiences of being in nature, which would be diluted by a larger group.